 Proof of Proposition 7.10.
-The proof relies on introducing the set such that the estimators of the supnorms of h and g are under control around their true values.
+The proof relies on the introduction of the set so that the estimators of the sup-norms of h and g are under control around their true values.
 As it works exactly the same for both functions, we only detail the proof for g.